MehmetMelihKosucu/EPANET_3-PMX/README.md

 	input.inp report.rpt

 	```
+4. If a user would analyze another WDSs hydraulics, lines 81, 82, 84, 141-151, 153, and 156 in core/epanet3.cpp file should also be modified.

 ## Building
 To build, use CMake on Windows with Visual Studio (tested with Visual Studio 2013 and validated with 2019):